Different World (Alan Walker album)

 Different World is the debut studio album by Norwegian DJ and record producer Alan Walker.
 It was released on 14 December 2018 through MER Musikk and Sony Music Entertainment and includes his successful 2015 single "Faded".
 The album also succeeds a trilogy of releases leading up to the album, entitled World of Walker, which consisted of the singles "All Falls Down", "Darkside" and "Diamond Heart".
 The album was also nominated for Top Dance/Electronic Albums at the 2020 Billboard Music Awards.
+To promote the album, Walker embarked on the Different World Tour, spanning 4 months across 29 cities.

 Background

 Featuring artists such as Steve Aoki, Noah Cyrus, and Digital Farm Animals, the album is noted for its mixture of "recognizable releases" such as "Faded" with "new material" such as "Lost Control".
 Walker said of the album "It's an incredible feeling to be able to release my debut album, Different World.
 These last years were absolutely surreal, and I certainly never imagined it would get to that point when I started. very different for me.
 It's something I've worked on for some time, and I'm super excited to finally share with the world and hear the reaction of my fans!"
 A campaign for the album was launched, titled "#CreateADifferentWorld".
 It is to raise awareness regarding the theme of climate change.